A different way to present cash flow statement

-This is a guest post by Saša Butina, a consultant at SASH reporting.
+This is a guest post by Saša Butina, a consultant at SASH Reporting.
 See more about SASH reporting at the end of the post.

 But, as life is getting faster and faster we often miss the time to carefully read all reports, especially if they consist mainly of tables with lots of data.
-In such cases the reader needs to really focus, understand and have good analytical skills to get to some meaningful conclusions based on reports.
+In such cases, the reader needs to really focus, understand and have good analytical skills to get to some meaningful conclusions based on reports.
 That is why all BI (business intelligence) solutions put more and more effort into providing good and simple options to visualize our data.
-The reason for this lies in fact that most people are visual types and are able to see trends and anomalies faster from charts than from tables.
+The reason for this lies in the fact that most people are visual types and are able to see trends and anomalies faster from charts than from tables.
 Lots of companies already use different BI solutions with such options and present their business results using different charts.

 Most commonly used charts in general are:

-- time related charts, showing sales or costs or profit during different time periods, and
+- time-related charts, showing sales or costs or profit during different time periods, and

-- structure charts showing sales structure by products or markets, costs structure by cost type, inventory structures by product and so on.
+- structure charts showing sales structure by products or markets, costs structure by cost type, inventory structures by product, and so on.

 There are lots of other data commonly presented in charts but we rarely see cash flow statement data presented in any type of chart.
-Even if we do, such charts usually are not very user friendly.
-You can see few examples of such charts below where it is not clear what the message of each chart is.
+Even if we do, such charts usually are not very user-friendly.
+You can see a few examples of such charts below where it is not clear what the message of each chart is.
 These charts are not easy to read and therefore do not bring added value compared to data presented in tables.